 We then examine the role of firms' pricing behavior in the generalization of inflationary pressures and how it is shaped by household inflation expectations, firms' pricing power, and their interaction.
-To this end, we combine firm-level financial data and estimated markups following De Loecker et al. (2020) with a systematic analysis of company earnings call transcripts using a Large Language Model (OpenAI's GPT-40).
+First, we show that the generalization of inflation is driven by industry-country pairs where firms have significant market power.
+We then combine firm-level financial data and estimated markups-following Loecker and Warzynski (2012)-with a systematic analysis of company earnings call transcripts using a Large Language Model (OpenAI's GPT-40) to link elevated household inflation expectations to firms' ability to sustain higher markups through increased pricing power.
 In line with our proposed mechanism, we find that executives of firms in countries with elevated household inflation expectations more frequently reference pricing power due to resilient demand-an indicator of a low consumer price sensitivity-compared to executives in countries with lower inflation expectations.
-Moreover, such references are predictive of higher markups in the subsequent quarter, while mentions of pricing power in combination with scarcity-driven factors that also contribute to increased costs, viz., supply chain disruptions, labor constraints, or energy costs, are less frequent and generally not associated with markup increases.
+Moreover, such references are predictive of higher markups in the subsequent quarter, while mentions of pricing power in combination with scarcity-driven factors that also contribute to increased costs (i.e., supply chain disruptions, labor constraints, or energy costs) are less frequent and generally not associated with markup increases.

 Next, we examine how this dynamic differs across sectors.
-In 2022, once supply constraints had eased but inflation expectations were nevertheless elevated, service-sector firms citing pricing power associated with resilient demand were able to catch up to manufacturing firms in their price increases.
+In 2022, once supply constraints had eased but inflation expectations were still elevated, service-sector firms citing pricing power associated with resilient demand were able to catch up to manufacturing firms in their price increases.
 This provides further evidence that pricing power linked to resilient demand played a key role in driving the generalization of inflation across the economy.

-Lastly, we analyze how pre-pandemic pricing power shaped firms' ability to raise markups during the pandemic.
-Consistent with our findings based on company earnings call transcripts, we find that in countries with elevated household inflation expectations, firms with higher pre-COVID pricing power sustained relatively higher markups in 2022, while such firms in countries with stable inflation expectations experienced sharper declines.
+In a final step, we further explore how firms' pre-pandemic pricing power interacts with elevated household inflation expectations in shaping firms' markup strategies.
+Consistent with our findings based on company earnings call transcripts, we find that in countries with elevated household inflation expectations, firms with higher pre-COVID pricing power sustained relatively higher markups and EBITDA margins in 2022 than similar firms in countries with more stable inflation expectations.
+This pattern holds using firm-level data from both Compustat Global and Bureau van Dijk's Orbis, demonstrating that the result applies not only to large publicly listed firms-used in our LLM-based analysis-but also to a broader, more representative population that includes private and smaller firms.
 These findings suggest that the interaction between inflation expectations and firm-level pricing power can amplify and propagate inflationary pressures throughout the broader economy.

 Overall, our results suggest that opaque cost shocks-such as the one caused by supply-side disruptions during the COVID-19 pandemic-can lead households to anticipate a broad-based increase in input costs and prices.
 This, in turn, can give pricing power even to firms not directly affected by the initial shock, allowing localized inflationary pressures to spread into broad-based inflation.
 As inflation began to rise in 2021, central banks initially tolerated the elevated inflation levels under the assumption that the supply shocks were transitory in nature.
-However, our results highlight that if supply-side shocks lead to a de-anchoring of inflation expectations, they can trigger a disproportionate, widespread, and persistent surge in actual inflation-operating through a rise in firms' pricing power.
+However, our results highlight that supply-side shocks that lead to a de-anchoring of inflation expectations can trigger a disproportionate, widespread, and persistent surge in actual inflation-operating through a rise in firms' pricing power.